pfeiferd/TopicGrouperJ/README.md

 distribution such as the Dirichlet and avoids hyper parameter optimizations.

-This the publication behind the appoach: https://link.springer.com/chapter/10.1007/978-3-030-15712-8_38
+This is the publication behind the appoach: https://link.springer.com/chapter/10.1007/978-3-030-15712-8_38

 Also, there is an extended version of this publication available on ArXiv: